Neighbors Helping Neighbors End Hunger

 The Heights Interfaith Ministries Food Pantry opened its doors June 25, 2009 to serve Houston families.
 Since that time, we have served more than 166,000 individuals and 43,000 families.
 We are 100% funded by donations and 100% volunteer-based with more than 30,000 volunteer hours since opening.
 Our youngest volunteer is 4 and our oldest is 92.

-We are a “Client Choice” Pantry, our clients choose their own food with the help of volunteers.
+We are a “Client Choice” Pantry, which means that our clients make their own food selections with the help of volunteers.
 We provide meat, eggs, produce and toiletries with each order.
-With the help of the community, each year we are growing to serve the needs of the neighbors.
+With the help of the community, we have continually grown to serve the needs of the neighbors.
 We are open Thursdays from 5 p.m. to 7 p.m. and Saturdays from 10 AM to Noon.
 We serve residents of all ZIP codes in Houston, Texas.

 We are a proud member of the Houston Food Bank.
 About 80% of our food is purchased from the Houston Food Bank at low prices with the balance coming in through community donations and a small portion being purchased with Heights Interfaith Ministries Food Pantry funds.